stolostron/multicluster-global-hub/README.md

 ### Uninstall the operator

-1. Delete the multicluster-globalhub-operator CR:
+1. Delete the multicluster-global-hub-operator CR:

 ```bash
 kubectl delete mgh --all
 ```

-2. Delete the multicluster-globalhub-operator:
+2. Delete the multicluster-global-hub-operator:

 ```bash
 make undeploy